EatonWu/Sansio-MobileTouch-Repair-Service/README.md

 # MobileTouch Repair Service

-This project provides tools for working with Sansio's MobileTouch application and fixing common issues (database corruptions)
+This project provides tools for working with Sansio's MobileTouch application and fixing common issues (database corruptions) while preserving user data (EPCR charts and the like)

 ## Overview